-- (a) Line inspections should be conducted at least monthly by personnel who supervise the program being inspected and include: - 1.
-Announced or unannounced inspections of facilities, equipment, uniforms, procedures and performance capabilities. - 2.
-An assessment of compliance with the program's goals, mission, policies and procedures, and target performance levels. - 3.
-A written report noting any serious or recurring deficiencies. - 4.
-A written plan to correct any identified deficiencies.
+- (a) Line inspections should be conducted at least quarterly by personnel who supervise the program being inspected and include: - (a) Announced or unannounced inspections of facilities, equipment, uniforms, procedures and performance capabilities. - (b) An assessment of compliance with the program's goals, mission, policies and procedures, and target performance levels. - (c) A written report noting any serious or recurring deficiencies. - (d) A written plan to correct any identified deficiencies.